shchauh/dapr-workshop/README.md

 > Ignore the Kubernetes section of each HOL.

-## What you will learn after this workshop
+## What you will learn during this workshop
 - Learn about dapr
 - Setup a development environment for using dapr (self-hosted mode)
-- Implement different scenarios like state management, service to service invocation, pub-sub,
+- Implement different scenarios like state management, service to service invocation, pub-sub.

 ## Next Steps